 This bureau was ably conducted and the awards made upon reports of jurors were eminently satisfactory to the army of exhibitors.
 A jury of 3 persons examined, tested, and formulated a report, giving points of merit of each exhibit entered for competitive award.
 This report was examined and approved by the Bureau of Awards, assisted by the man- ager of the department.
 About 100 persons served the Exposition as members of the many juries, and the list comprised names of men, experts in their lines, from all parts of the United States and Canada.
 Medals and Diplomas were awarded as follows:

 Despite the differences in the numbers produced, all medal variants are highly sought after by collectors due to their historical significance and artistic merit.
-Below we have examples of the bronze and gold medals.
-If you have an example of the silver award medal you would share please send for us to include here.

 Gold Award Medal 1898 Omaha – 582 Issued